Dependent Documents and Status

-Students may request I-20 documents for the dependents upon submission of adequate additional financial support and passport copies to the Immigration Specialist at the Center for International Education (CIE).
+Students may request I-20 documents for the dependents upon submission of adequate additional financial support and passport copies to the Immigration Specialist at Office of International Students and Visiting Scholars (OISVS).
 The dependents then use their own I-20 to apply for an F-2 visa from their nearest U.S. embassy or consulate.

 F-2 dependents may not remain in the U.S. beyond the tenure of the principal F-1 student, and their status is dependent upon the status of the F-1 student.
 F-2 dependents are not allowed to work at all in the U.S. (on or off-campus), and any unauthorized employment would subject the dependent to deportation.

 F-2 Dependents and Education

 F-2 minors may attend primary and secondary school full time (kindergarten through 12th grade), but are not allowed to enroll in any post-secondary degree program (a college or university).
 F-2 spouses and children may also enroll in classes that are considered “avocational and recreational.”
 This is defined by USCIS as study to pursue a hobby or study of an occasional, casual, or recreational nature.